zuiko21/minimOS/hard/buses/viaport.md

 but with **symmetrical power pins** as per
 [Garth Wilson's design](http://wilsonminesco.com/6502primer/potpourri.html),
 so in case of accidental _backwards fitting_ no harm will be made.
+_One of the power pins may be connected to a LED on peripheral devices and left unconnected on computers, thus detecting such wrong fittings_.

 ## Pinouts